 Asthma Friendly Schools

 The Montana Asthma Control Program has created a resource guide for schools in Montana seeking to create asthma friendly environments.
 This guide, now in its second edition, is called Creating Asthma Friendly Schools in Montana.
 The recommendations in both the guide and presentation for ensuring that students with asthma can participate in school activities are in accordance with the Individuals with Disabilities Education Act.
-If you are interested in having a presentation at your school about creating an asthma friendly environment, please contact Jessie Fernandes.
+If you are interested in having presentation at your school about creating an asthma friendly environment, please contact the asthma control program at firstname.lastname@example.org.

 The Montana Asthma Control Program Online Training offers OPI renewal units to school staff and coaches and Licensing Credits to Childcare Providers.